 o Windbreaker or light raincoat

-o Hat, best with a strap or clip
+o Hat, best with a strap or clip so they don't blow off in the wind

 o Sunglasses and sunglass straps, polarized sunglasses are recommended because they will help reduce the glare from the water.